bkuker/recipes/miso_braised_beef.md

 1. *Simmer 2-3 hours* covered, until beef is fork tender, flipping halfway through.
 1. Add vinegar, green onions, chilis
 1. Cook for 5 more minutes, adjust seasoning with salt or soy sauce

-Serve with Mashed Potato and Veggies, garnish with green onion